Tam-S-C/Tam-S-C/README.md

 - 🧩 Soft Skills:

       > Organization 📋 and Responsibility 🗓️
-      > Communication 🗣️ Sincerity above all ❤️and *Empathy* 🤝
+      > Communication 🗣️ Sincerity above all ❤️ and *Empathy* 🤝
       > Creativity 🎨 and Attention to Details 👁️🔍

 -------